rubendg/php-partial-constructor/README.md

 - For simple cases replaces to need for applying the [builder pattern](http://en.wikipedia.org/wiki/Builder_pattern)
 - No more setters for attributes that should be provided in the constructor
-- Type hinting support for partially constructed classes (albeit of minimal expressiveness see disadvantages)
+- Type hinting support for partially constructed classes (albeit of minimal expressiveness, see below)
 - Until all parameters are provided every parameter can accessed by name and or overwritten
 - Partially applied objects can be passed around like ordinary classes
 - Independent of dependency injection framework
-- Type hints of target class are checked during partial application ([fail-fast](http://en.wikipedia.org/wiki/Fail-fast))
+- Type hints of target class are checked during parameter application ([fail-fast](http://en.wikipedia.org/wiki/Fail-fast))
 - The library also plays nice with [Symfony DIC](http://symfony.com/blog/symfony-components-the-dependency-injection-container).
   A subset of the actual constructor parameters can be passed directly into the partial constructor: